Education in the Philippines during Spanish rule: Modern public system of education

 Gunnar Myrdal, a renowned Swedish economist, observed that in 19th-century Asia, Japan and Spanish Philippines stood out because of their stress on modern public education.

 Education and Filipino nationalism

 As a result of increasing the number of educated Filipinos a new social class raised, which came to be known as the Ilustrados.
-Furthermore, with the opening of the Suez Canal in 1869 travel to Spain become quicker, easier and more affordable, and many Filipinos took advantage of it to continue higher education in Spain and Europe, mostly in Madrid and Barcelona.
+Furthermore, with the opening of the Suez Canal in 1869, travel to Spain became quicker, easier, and more affordable, and many Filipinos took advantage of it to continue higher education in Spain and Europe, mostly in Madrid and Barcelona.
 This new enlightened class of Filipinos would later lead the Philippine independence movement, using the Spanish language as their main communication method.
 The most prominent of the Ilustrados was José Rizal, who inspired the desire for independence with his novels written in Spanish.
 Other Filipino intellectuals, such as Graciano López Jaena, Marcelo H. del Pilar, Mariano Ponce or Antonio Luna, who had also studied in Spain, began contributing to the cause for Filipino self-government and independence.